 The rest of the world may tuck itself indoors as temperatures fall, but not the people of the Kootenays.

-Started in 1898, this is Canada’s longest-running winter celebration – and, according to the carnival’s present-day organizers, how skiing got its start in Canada.
+(The Rossland Winter Carnival started in 1898, this is Canada’s longest-running winter celebration – and, according to the carnival’s present-day organizers,

 Know Before You Go – Plan ahead so you can travel safely and responsibly.
 Familiarize yourself with weather, road conditions, general alerts for travellers and provincial health orders & recommendations.